2014–15 KF Tirana season

 The 2014–15 KF Tirana season was the 94th year in Klubi i Futbollit Tirana existence and 76th competitive and consecutive season in the Kategoria Superiore.

 Season overview

 June

 Veteran Elvis Sina announced at the previous season, his retirement ending his 15 years as a professional footballer as the most-capped player.
 On 4 June, the first choice goalkeeper Ilion Lika left the club to sign with Flamurtari Vlorë a two-year contract as a free agent.
 One day later, Tirana released defender Blerim Kotobelli, who later went on to join fellow top flight side Teuta Durrës.
-On 15 June, Tirana announced the signing of Bylis Ballsh prodigy Stivi Frashëri for an undisclosed fee, with the transfer who become effective from 1 July.
+On 15 June, Tirana announced the signing of Bylis Ballsh prodigy Stivi Frashëri for an undisclosed fee, with the transfer to become effective from 1 July.
 On 21 June, Mensur Limani was released the club directors decided not to give him a new contract.

 July

 On 1 July, Tirana signed the Shkëndija Tiranë duo David Domgjoni and Alush Gavazaj; both players joined by penning a contract until 2019.
 Two days later, Tirana purchased Argjend Malaj from Kosovan side Prishtina; the 19-year old midfielder signed a one-year contract with the option of another year at the end of the season.
 On 5 July, Tirana reinforced the team by signing with Rwanda national team forward Meddie Kagere for $10,000; he signed a two-year contract.
 On 11 July, Tirana completed the transfer of another striker; Tomislav Bušić joined the team on a one-year contract with an option of a further one.
 Three days later, Ervin Bulku returned to the club after seven years and signed a two-year contract, keeping his promise that he made years ago.
 Also during this day, Erando Karabeci and Mario Morina extended their contracts for another season.

 On 16 July, Ivan Delić, who played a vital role in the last season, left the team to return in his home country to sign with Lovćen.
 On 19 July, Elis Bakaj, without playing a single minute for Skënderbeu Korçë, left the club and signed a two-year contract with Tirana, where he was assigned the vacant number 19.
 Five days later, Tirana signed even his cousin, the goalkeeper Edvan Bakaj from Laçi, who signed a two-year contract and picked up the number 31.
 Tirana continued to be active in mercato by signing Albanian international player Debatik Curri, who was a free agent.
 On 29 July, Tirana signed on a three-year deal the left-back Endrit Idrizaj from Bylis Ballsh for an undisclosed fee and also released Mirel Çota who signed with newly promoted side Elbasani.